 Properties of shapes, position and direction

-Years 5 and 6
+Years 5 and 6 are taught:

 Place value, addition and subtraction, multiplication and division, fractions (including decimals and percentages)